 - Buyers are often on the look-out for renovation projects

 If you've got a property in need of significant repair, auctions are the place that people go to find them.

-- If you have a property that’s tough to sell
+- If you have a type of property that’s tough to sell

 Unusual homes or those with legal complications are standard fare at auctions.

-- You'll get your cash quickly – Once contracts are exchanged, the buyer has to pay a 10% deposit on the day and the remaining amount within 28 days.
+- You'll get your cash quickly – Once contracts are exchanged and the conveyancing is complete, the buyer has to pay a 10% deposit on the day and the remaining amount within 28 days.

 What are the disadvantages of selling a house at auction?